TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- command: use_image_path
+	- won't be a standalone command really, just stored inside change flav prop command
+		- like grouping command is stored
+	- redo may create new entry in loadables
+	- undo may destroy that entry
+	- if the path exists by the time of redo, nothing is created/destroyed
+		- for statelessness, let it calculate existence on each redo/undo
+	- the command must store undo input and do undo allocate
+- editor command: forget_image_path
+	- won't check for usage, it will be the job of editor gui to not let it be called when something is in use
+	- contains the forgotten viewable's content

+- we'll generalize later once images work

 - importing & using images in editor
 	- Simply... keep track of whatever we actually use
 		- Images dialog would simply show all used images